Ischaemic Affairs of the Heart

 While still on the gurney in the corridor, an on–call cardiologist came to tell me that irregularities in my ECG and elevated blood troponin levels confirmed that I had a heart attack a few hours earlier (!)
 I told her that I felt completely fine by now, she smiled behind her mask and said I was lucky.

 There were six beds in my ward.
 The room and fittings had a 1990s vibe, clean but surprisingly antiquated.
 What was once white plastic had yellowed years ago.
 Fluorescent lights, no sunshine or view outside.
 No fresh air, although the air conditioning worked well and it was pleasantly cool.
-Was given a RAT nasal swab to check for COVID-19 — negative.
+Was given a RAT nasal swab to check for COVID–19 — negative.
 Was asked again if I smoked — no. Then more blood samples, another ECG and blood pressure measurement.
-My shirt and undershirt were changed for a white full-length cotton smock, which was closed at the front but completely open at the back.
+My shirt and undershirt were changed for a full–length white cotton smock, which was closed at the front but completely open at the back.
 This turned out to be a nuisance as there were sensor tabs attached all over the front of my torso, requiring major shuffling and squirming to get the smock above my shoulders to provide access.

 My nurse was another slight woman in her late twenties, this time covered in tattoos.
 She told me she was nearing the end of a double eight–hour shift and was feeling light–headed, so was being ultra–cautious to avoid making mistakes.
 A little later I noticed two of the six beds in our section were occupied by mental health patients, one by a bloke who insisted on getting up and wandering around to start pointless arguments.
 The other by an elderly lady who ranted loudly from her bed about how her family were out to get her.
 The bloke was eventually escorted away to the mental health unit, while the lady was calmed by an injection of haloperidol.
 I asked the nurse about this and she replied that people like them came to hospital all the time because they had nowhere else to go.